 - Pastries (e.g. croissants) or cakes (e.g. brioches);

 - ‘Biscotti’ (generic name for cookies, but more like the Italian version of cereal), typically ‘frollini’ (butter shortbreads), usually dipped in the caffè latte.

 Hot chocolate or plain black tea (with milk or lemon) is sometimes an alternative to coffee.
 Other options that are generally reserved for young children include milk with barley or malt coffee substitutes, or milk with cocoa powder.

 Italians follow more rules in general as to when to eat what.
 A cappuccino, for instance, is a morning treat, it’s OK in the afternoon as an alternative to espresso during coffee breaks, but it’s definitely not a replacement for the after-dinner espresso.
 Everything has a purpose, and the espresso after a meal is meant to be one last strong punch of flavor – the delicate nuances of a cappuccino would be out of place, and the milk would be heavy on a full stomach.

-In Italy, a small selection of cereals with milk or yogurt cater to the diet-conscious, but aren’t very common.
-Fruit juices are quite popular, especially pear, apricot, peach and apple.
-With the exception of citrus, Italian style juices are generally thicker compared to their North American equivalents, are also sold in individual glass bottles (20 ml), and sometimes considered a complete meal.
-Fresh squeezed orange juice is also well liked, especially during winter.
+In Italy, a small selection of cereals with milk or yogurt cater to the diet-conscious but aren’t very common.
+Fruit juices are quite popular, especially pear, apricot, peach, and apple.
+With the exception of citrus, Italian-style juices are generally thicker compared to their North American equivalents, are also sold in individual glass bottles (20 ml), and are sometimes considered a complete meal.
+Fresh squeezed orange juice is also well-liked, especially during winter.